I’ve written a lot in the past about area rugs.

-What’s funny is that some of the information I shared about area rugs is wrong.
+Alas, some of the information I shared about area rugs is wrong; henceforth, the update.
 Well, at least half wrong.
 Of course, that wasn’t intentional.
 It’s just like a lot of other things; I fell prey to an “expert” who gave me incorrect information.
 So, I apologize.

 This post focuses on the best fibers for area rugs as well as the worst.
 And, we’ll also get into some care tips.